Tobacco pipe

 A tobacco pipe, often called simply a pipe, is a device specifically made to smoke tobacco.
-It comprises a chamber (the bowl) for the tobacco from which a thin hollow stem (shank) emerges, ending in a mouthpiece.
-Pipes can range from very simple machine-made briar models to highly prized hand-made artisanal implements made by renowned pipemakers, which are often very expensive collector's items.
+It comprises, primarily of a combustion chamber (the bowl) for the tobacco, and a (generally) tapering hollow stem, ending in a mouthpiece to draw air into the bowl and thus smoke to the mouth.
+Pipes can range from very simple and inexpensive models, to highly prized hand-made artisan pieces by renowned pipe makers around the world.
+Tobacco pipes are often very expensive and sought after collector's items, both by smokers and non-smoker's alike, due to the plethora of styles, history, materials and artistic interpretation bound up in a practical object.